RigvedManoj/hw2/expense_tracker/README.md

 #### Result:
 - The filtered transactions are highlighted in green.

+### 2. Undo transaction
+The app lets the user undo previously added transactions.
+#### User Input:
+- User clicks on the row that needs to be deleted.

+#### Result:
+- The selected transaction is removed from the transactions list and updated in table view.

 ## Compile

 To compile the code from terminal, use the following command: